iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.3.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.healthengine.android 2 reviews"/>
 </p>

+> Why after each upgrade it forgets my password?
+And when you try to reset the password it fails.<br> :date: __2020-11-22 23:15:54__

+> Great till new update never had an issue till now doesn't show appointments anymore for any doctor can't book<br> :date: __2020-11-18 11:58:09__

 > Used to be ok now lets you get to adding your name / dob and won't move to next page - obviously not compatible with Samsung Tab 6/ 7 tablets, just broken or not tested properly.<br> :date: __2020-11-06 05:19:45__

 > No longer can make appointments at Wantirna Mall Clinic.
 Have to revert back to making phone calls.<br> :date: __2020-10-25 08:23:57__